berlala/global_racetrajectory_optimization/Readme.md

 # QuickStart
-[1] make sure python 3.7 is used
+[1] make sure python 3.X is used
 [2] check dependency
 [3] run  `pip3 install -r /path/to/requirements.txt`
-[4] for OSX, make sure the [trajectory_planning_helpers] folder is in /user/anaconda3/lib/python3.7/site-packages
+[4] for Anaconda, make sure the [trajectory_planning_helpers] folder is in /user/anaconda3/lib/python3.X/site-packages

 # Additional Data
-[1] kanel_cl.npz stores the kappa and section length data for Shanghai closed track
+[1] kanel_cl.npz stores the kappa,section length and velocity data for Shanghai closed track;
+[2] shorest_cl.npz stores the kappa,section length and velocity data for Shanghai closed track;
+[3] shanghai_ctcc.npz stores a CTCC car lap time speed info;

 # Introduction
 This repository contains algorithms that allow us to determine an optimal racing line on a race track.
 You can chose